goodoc/serverless-prisma-vercel-boilerplate/README.md

 This is a Prisma Boilerplate API build for the Vercel platform.
 It includes:

-- Build-in registration and login system
+- Built-in registration and login system
 - JWT token auth
 - Token refresh logic
 - Graphql Shield permissions